ccfantini/task-control/README.md

 # Task Control API

-It is a demonstrative REST API application for task management developed using Spring Bootcom H2 database and OAuth2 authentication protocol.
+It is a demonstrative REST API application for task management developed using Spring Boot with H2 database and OAuth2 to authentication.

 ## Settings
 - It is not necessary to make any changes to the application.properties